 Last month, I enjoyed a FABULOUS holiday in the incredibly beautiful Maldives.
 You can read my trip reports here:

-- Trip report: Qatar Airways B787 Dreamliner Business Class Brussels to Doha
+- Review: Qatar Airways B787 Dreamliner Business Class Brussels to Doha

-- Trip report: Qatar Airways A330 Business Class Doha to Male
+- Review: Qatar Airways A330 Business Class Doha to Male

 - Location: Google Maps

 - Hotel website: Dhevanafushi Maldives Luxury Resort

 - Tip: receive free VIP amenities when booking via Virtuoso